 Chika feat.
 Charlie Wilson "Can't Explain It"

-All I care about in this life is Chika and her mesmerising music video for a song I cannot get out of my head.
+All I care about in this life is Chika and her mesmerizing music video for a song I cannot get out of my head.
 Having Charlie Wilson on your track telegraphs something, and that something is at least partly nostalgia for early '00s Dave Chappell and a love of smoothness.
 Doing that in a video set in the '90s sitcom A Different World while dressed like Dwayne Wayne is a statement.
 Everything about this is cool.

 Emily Lind "Castles"

 With Lind's single we pivot sharply to a very dark place.
 When I first saw this audio clip's video, it immediately creeped me out.
 The flashing lights paired with this music and the near-monotone vibe of the music and her voice, which stays in the same key and mostly the same signature, is eerie.
-It's also inexplicably addictive — the acoustic guitar is doing a lot of work to humanise this track.
+It's also inexplicably addictive — the acoustic guitar is doing a lot of work to humanize this track.
 All these elements layered together make something magical.

 Kalsey Kulyk "Damn You Love"

-If you're thinking something about this song sounds familiar and likeable, you may have been a fan of Taylor Swift's early stuff.
+If you're thinking something about this song sounds familiar and likable, you may have been a fan of Taylor Swift's early stuff.
 Her longtime songwriting partner, Liz Rose, worked on this one and it shows.
 From her Southern twang to her that slow dance vibe in the tempo, I love it all.

 Elah Hale "Posters"